Recherche

 Cassandra Kelly-Cirino

-Cassandra is rejoining FIND in September 2022 as Vice President, Disease Programs and will be coordinating the diverse disease areas to ensure alignment and improved co-utilization of technology developments, funding and strategic approach to ensure equitable access to diagnostics globally.
+Cassandra rejoined FIND in 2022 as Vice President, Health Programmes, to coordinate our organization’s diverse health areas, and ensure alignment and improve improved co-utilization of technology developments, funding and strategic approaches, to ensure equitable access to diagnostics globally.

 Cassandra has over two decades of experience as a senior executive in non-profit, research, private, and public health settings globally, and is a recognized diagnostics expert across multiple diseases areas spanning research and development, evaluation, validation, implementation, market access, and regulatory aspects.